How to: Geant4-DNA chemistry#

 • reaction counting;

-• dedicated molecule and reaction counter outputs.
+• built-in and configured chemistry counter outputs.

 A typical setup looks like this: